Dnuns/promo-html-email/README.md

 # Promotional HTML Email

 This project was created in order to practice my skills with HTML, CSS.
-Tested with PutsMail (Outlook 365, Yahoo mail, Gmail)
+Tested with free PutsMail service (Outlook 365, Yahoo mail, Gmail)

 ## Tech Stack